 Both inverter and module manufacturing partners practice due diligence and engage in significant testing of the Tigo product prior to adopting the Tigo solution and certifying with UL.

 If you’re looking for more information on this subject, you can see our full list of solutions and certifications at our downloads.
+If you have any questions, feel free leave us a comment here.

 Oops!
 Something went wrong while submitting the form.